jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

 bass3 = b1 :+: b2 :+: b3 :+: b4 :+: dim 0.6 b1
 ```

 The operator `dim 0.6` applies a *diminuendo* to its argument, the line `b1`.
+To achieve
-A second part is composed as follows.
+a somewhat richer texture, a second part is composed as follows.

 ```haskell
 ostinato1 = instrument Trombone $ sta 0.9 $